Predictia/AQUA/docs/sphinx/source/configuration.rst

 The `catalog` folder inside each `machine` folder contains intake catalogues for individual datasets.

 For a more detailed description of the content in the machine folder, see the section on :doc:`adding_data`.

+By default the AQUA `Reader` looks for its configuration files in a `config` folder in the current directory.
+If not found, it looks also in its immediate parent directory (..), then in the parent directory above it (../..) and finally it also looks for a folder `.aqua/config` in the user's home.
+This gives the user the freedom to run scripts and notebooks from different locations without worrying about the location of configuration files.
+In any case it is also possible to pass explicitly a `configdir` keyword when you instantiate an AQUA `Reader` object.